 - Collaborative treatment planning

-- Willingness to initiate early, appropriate treatment including the assertive early identification and treatment of refractory cases
+- Proactive to initiate early, appropriate treatment including the assertive early identification and treatment of refractory cases

-- Addresses the specific needs of people with first episode psychosis
+- Addressing the specific needs of people with first-episode psychosis

 - Assertive vocational rehabilitation

-Thus, many of these facets of EPI-related work are consistent with the goals of the emerging consumer-defined recovery orientation.
-EPI services strive to use the most effective ways they can to support people achieve the best lives possible.
-Simply focusing on symptoms is not good enough.
+Many of these facets of EPI-related work are consistent with the goals of the emerging persons with lived experience-defined recovery orientation.
+EPI services strive to use the most effective ways they can, to support people achieve the best lives possible.

 Slade, M. (2009) The contribution of mental health services to recovery.
 Journal of Mental Health, 18(5): 367-371.